 Choosing the Best Option for You

 So which is the best option for you, a cash back credit card or a travel rewards card?
-Well, it comes down to where you spend your money and which rewards will benefit you most.
+Well, it comes down to where you spend your money and which rewards will benefit you the most.
 If you are a frequent traveler, having one or two travel cards is a good idea.
-If you stay home most of the time buy groceries and drive around town, then the cash back card would be better.
+If you stay home most of the time buy groceries and drive around town, then the cashback card would be better.
 Savvy consumers have both types of cards in their wallet and use whichever card provides the best rewards on each purchase.

 For those who are already a current holder of one or both of these cards, consider if it is truly benefiting you.
 Is the card you have still the most beneficial to your spending habits?
 As time goes on, we often change our lifestyles so don’t forget to look through your wallet periodically to see if you have the cards that are still offering you the most for your spending.